Canadian Equestrian Team: Origins

 The earliest recorded Canadian Equestrian Team competed at the 1840 Montreal Steeplechase, the first international steeplechase competition in North America.
-Capt Walter Jones of the Queen's Light Dragoons was the sole CET rider, and represented The Canadas against riders from British regiments.
+Captain Thomas Walter Jones of the Queen's Light Dragoonswas the sole CET rider, and represented The Canadas against riders from British regiments.
 The event was won by Colonel Whyte of Britain's 7th Hussars.

 Canada's first national equestrian championship, the "Dominion Equestrian Championship", was held in 1895 in Toronto, in the disciplines of steeplechase, hunt seat equitation, and jumping, with entries from both men and women.
 Although the victors were the first group of athletes to be described as the Canadian Equestrian Team, they did not go on to compete together internationally.

 Military Age

 In the first half of the twentieth century, international equestrian sport was dominated by military riders.
-In Canada, the Canadian Militia (later renamed as the Canadian Army) was recognized by the federal government as the country's first national equestrian federation, and began the process of building the first institutional CET.
+In Canada, the Canadian Militia was recognized by the federal government as the country's first national equestrian federation, and began the process of building the first institutional CET.

 The first CET that was organized as a formal multi-athlete team to compete together at an international event, was a group of jumpers, selected by the Canadian Militia for the 1909 Military Tournament at the Olympia London International Horse Show.
 The riders were: Lt Wood Leonard (London Field Battery); Lt Frank Proctor (Governor General's Bodyguard); and Capt Douglas Young (Royal Canadian Dragoons).
 They finished in fourth place.
 This team was, however, considered a representative of the Canadian military and not of Canada itself, because it competed only against other military teams.

 The first group of athletes who were regarded as representatives of all Canadian equestrians (both civilian and military) and who competed together against other national equestrian teams, was selected by the Canadian Militia to compete in Prix des Nations jumping at the 1926 Royal Agricultural Winter Fair in Toronto.
 The team was composed of Maj R S Timmis, Lt Elliott, and Capt Stuart Bate.
 All three riders were from the Royal Canadian Dragoons, the only Canadian cavalry regiment to retain horses after the First World War.
 The team won first place, defeating national teams from Belgium, Britain, France, and the United States.

 The team went on to compete successfully against other international opponents in New York, Boston, and London.